 Parts of Cone Clutch:

-2 Male Cone or Inner Cone:-
+2) Male Cone or Inner Cone:-

-Springs are located behind the male cone which are used to keep the inner cone engaged with outer cone.
+Springs are located behind the male cone which are used to keep the inner cone engaged with the outer cone.

 By default, the male cone is engaged with the female cone due to the pressure of the spring which is present behind the male cone.

-When the clutch pedal is pressed in order to change the gear or for some other cause, the fulcrum which is attached to pedal rotates which in turn compresses the spring and also the male cone is pulled away from the female cone.
-Thus the contact between the male cone and female cone will break.
-So, the engine shaft will be disengaged from transmission system and rotation of engine shaft or driving shaft will not be transferred to the transmission shaft or the driven shaft.
+When the clutch pedal is pressed in order to change the gear or for some other cause, the fulcrum which is attached to the pedal rotates which in turn compresses the spring and also the male cone is pulled away from the female cone.
+Thus the contact between the male cone and the female cone will break.
+So, the engine shaft will be disengaged from the transmission system and the rotation of the engine shaft or driving shaft will not be transferred to the transmission shaft or the driven shaft.

-2) Higher torque can be transferred than the same size of plate clutch due to large amount of frictional force involved.
+2) Higher torque can be transferred than the same size of plate clutch due to the large amount of frictional force involved.

 4) Less wear and tear as compared to displacement clutch.

-1) High maintenance is required because very little wear can cause a considerable amount of the axial movement of the inner cone.
+1) High maintenance is required because very little wear can cause a considerable amount of axial movement of the inner cone.

 2) It becomes very difficult to disengage if the cone angle is smaller than required.
 For easy disengagement, the cone angle should be exactly as required.